costrojs/costrojs.github.io/docs/application.md

 <!-- markdownlint-disable MD041 -->

-## Creating an Application Instance
+## Create the application instance

 Every Costro application starts by creating a new application instance with the `App` class: